wx-chevalier/Awesome-Lists-and-CheatSheets/Web/DataVisualization/DataVisualization-OpenSource-Links.md

 * [dom-to-image #Project#](https://github.com/tsayen/dom-to-image): Generates an image from a DOM node using HTML5 canvas

 * [html2canvas](https://github.com/niklasvh/html2canvas): The script allows you to take "screenshots" of webpages or parts of it, directly on the users browser.

+# Diagram

+## Heatmap | 热力图

+* [github-contributions-canvas #Project#](https://github.com/sallar/github-contributions-canvas): A tool for drawing a heat-map of Github contributions on HTML Canvas.